 "If it's management coordination for the day of, you're looking at a starting cost of $2,000," explains Gagné.
 "Because it's not just about having someone come up on the day, it's building a relationship with them prior to the event so that they can execute.
 They have to have an instant knowledge of the details that the couple has planned so they can bring the event to the next level.
 It becomes an extension of the couple on the wedding day and execute it on their behalf."
 Expect to pay $2,000 for that.
 Gagné tells her clients to pay no more than 12 per cent to 15 per cent for planning services.
 So for a $50,000 budget, don't go over $7,500.

 Average cost in Canada: $22,500"There are people who can say you can do a wedding for $20,000 to $25,000 but if you're in the downtown core of a major city, you're not in a banquet hall, you're at a venue where you have to bring everything in, so that goes much higher," says Gagné.
 "Rule of thumb is the venue, food, bar and staffing costs is about 50 per cent of your overall budget, so if you have 100 guests and it's $200 a person, that alone is $20,000."
 Also, if it's not factored into the cost, renting upgraded linens like napkins and tablecloths could also run you about $1,200.

 Average cost in Canada: $600"For 100 people, you can get away with $600 for a nice two- or three-tier cake," says Gagné.
 A money-saving option?
-Make your own.
-Check out these homemade wedding cake recipes for starters.
+You can try making your own.